wirepas/sdk-builder/README.md

-# docker-sdk-builder
+# Sdk builder
-Repository to version the SDK builder dockerfile
+This repository hosts the Dockerfile to generate an image with the required dependencies to build application from Wirepas SDK.